ehmicky/modern-errors/README.md

 }
 ```

-However, the inner error type is kept if the outer one is `Error` or
+However, the inner error class is kept if the outer one is `Error` or
 [`AggregateError`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AggregateError).

 ```js